 How To Make Gluten-Free Lemon Bars

 - Mix together the ingredients of the crust and bake the crust first.
 The crust has a nice firm texture like that of a pie crust and pairs pleasant with the soft lemony filling.
-For a gluten-free pie or crust for bars use gluten-free flour, arrowroot flour, cream of tartar, salt and coconut oil or butter.
+For a gluten-free pie or crust for bars use gluten-free flour, tapioca flour, salt and coconut oil or butter.

-- In a bowl mix the dry ingredients of the crust together then add melted coconut oil.
+- In a bowl mix the dry ingredients of the crust together then add melted butter.
 Mix it until it forms a soft dough then press the dough down evenly on the bottom of a prepared baking dish.

 - Bake the crust alone for 18 minutes.
 While the crust is baking make the filling.

 - Meanwhile, mix the lemon bar filling then bake it on top of the crust.
 In the filling I like to use erythritol, Xylitol or monkfruit sugar as it has a low glycemic level and overall are healthier sweeteners to use in baking.
-You can also use your favorite milk of choice for the recipe such as cream, cow milk, goat milk, cashew milk, or coconut milk but if using nut milks go with plain (not vanilla flavored).
+You can also use your favorite milk of choice for the recipe such as cream, cow milk, goat milk, oat milk or cashew milk.
+If using nut milks go with plain (not vanilla flavored).

 - Add the eggs, lemon peel, lemon juice, sugar and milk to a blender and blend till combined then pour over the baked crust.
 Bake for another 20-30 minutes or until the center is set and firm.
 Then let the lemon bars cool completely before coating with powdered sugar.